Deep-Symmetry/afterglow/README.md

     (show/stop! sample-show)

-And darken the universe we were playing with.
+And darken the universe you were playing with.

     (show/blackout-show sample-show)